wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/5-accessibility.md

 ## Conditional formatting

 Several conditional formatting options are available for you to use to highlight values in grid data visuals, such as the table and matrix visuals.
-The *icon* option helps you convey status with color and icon.
+The *icon* option is especially useful.
+It helps you convey status with color and icon.

 The following matrix visual shows that the **Days sales of inventory** column communicates zero on-hand stock by using an icon (exclamation mark) and color (red).